syedsaqib2457/php-hash/documentation/add_node.md

 ## Introduction

-The `add_node` API action adds a node with IP address data so it can be connected with NodeCompute API automation.
+This API action adds a node to connect IP address data from a device to the system API.

 ## Request Example